 Leimberg takes the sonic power of Astral Progressions back to the origins of the ‘70s jazz fusion movement.
 Included is a superb Miles Davis cover of ‘Lonely Fire.’
 Originally recorded and featured on the 1970s Miles Davis studio album Big Fun, Leimberg revamps the spiritually tinged piece with uptempo pocket driven drum work, flaring solo’s and a sense of heightened energy that transforms the chord arrangements of the original into something entirely new.
 Paul Livingston adds lush sitar, tambura and sarod, bringing the Indian influences shed on the original composition into the 21st century state of Leimberg’s vision.
 It’s a perfect summation of how organic, fluid and exotic the record is as a whole.

 The artwork and design packaging pulls back to the narrative of prolific album cover work that enhanced many of the world’s most celebrated jazz fusion albums.
 Artwork created by Tokio Aoyama, the vibrant color schemes intertwine into deeply interwoven symbols, coalescing to form a powerful story before a single note is even heard.

-Taking the influence his father, mother and communities of musicians around him, Astral Progressions is a record that summarizes the long lasting power of love through sound.
+Taking in the influence his father, mother and communities of musicians around him, Astral Progressions is a record that summarizes the long lasting power of love through sound.
 Josef Leimberg is a part of the movement that’s creating new standards in the exploration of jazz and fusion.
 He is defining himself as a worthy composer and purveyor of the deep musical arts and Astral Progressions is just the beginning.